-A new study, published in the October 2018 European Journal of Clinical Nutrition, has found that monosodium glutamate (MSG) in foods may have a positive effect on cognitive function in people who suffer from dementia.
+A new study, published in the February 2019 issue of European Journal of Clinical Nutrition, has found that monosodium glutamate (MSG) in foods may have a positive effect on cognitive function in people who suffer from dementia.

 Researchers at the Tottori University’s School of Health Science in Japan split study participants into two groups, based on whether they consumed MSG.
 This was a single-blind, placebo-controlled trial involving 159 subjects with dementia who were residing in a hospital or nursing home.